 Innovation lies at the intersection of the arts and technology.
 The crossover between the fields of the sciences, music, and art has challenged ideals and spurred change both historically from the Renaissance creators, who blurred the line between artist and engineer, to the modern day with people such as John Cage, the musician who used technology to create his experimental sounds.
 Contemporarily, the new rush of technology has driven unique responses from creative industries, which in turn push for new development.
 Through the Stamps Scholars National Convention, participants will have the opportunity to interact with those at the foregrounds of design, art and technology.
 Overall, this thread will aim to bring together students studying STEM fields and those in the arts in order to create fruitful collaborations to drive innovation.

-Thread #5: Using Design Thinking to Tackle Food Insecurity: A Model for Social Innovation Approaches, Case Study: Food Insecurity
+Thread #5: Design Thinking for Social Innovation Approaches, Case Study: Food Insecurity

 Hosted by: The Ohio State University